raghav-misra/torchic/README.md

 | RAM                              | 16.0 GB (15.8 GB usable)                             |
 | OS                               | Windows 11 Version 25H2 (Build 26200.7171)           |
 | Browser (name + version)         | Microsoft Edge 142.0.3595.94                         |

-The observed limited speedup from 4 → 8 threads is likely due to memory-bandwidth saturation, increased cache pressure when working sets exceed on-chip caches, and the use of logical (hyper) threads beyond available physical cores.
-Using a blocked (tiled) matrix-multiplication approach, where each thread works on cache-sized tiles and accumulates locally, would greatly improve data locality and scaling across more cores.

 ## Future Improvements